-- Systems: The Company designs, assembles, and installs modular hardware systems and performs configuration of embedded software.
+- 1. Systems: The Company designs, assembles, and installs modular hardware systems and performs configuration of embedded software.
 Systems include the delivery of hardware and an embedded software component, sold as either a perpetual or term-based on-premise license, that automate customers' depalletizing, storage, selection, and palletization warehousing processes.
 The modular hardware and embedded software are each not capable of being distinct because a customer cannot benefit from the hardware or software on their own.
 Accordingly, they are treated as a single performance obligation.
 Fees for systems are typically fixed or cost-plus fixed fee amounts that are due based on the achievement of a variety of milestones beginning at contract inception through final acceptance.
-The substantial majority of the Company's embedded software component is sold as a perpetual on-premise license; however, the Company does sell an immaterial amount of term-based on-premise licenses. - Software maintenance and support: Software maintenance and support refer to support services that provide the customer with technical support, updates, and upgrades to the embedded software license.
-Fees for the software maintenance and support services are typically payable in advance on a quarterly, or annual basis over the term of the software maintenance and support service contract, which term can range from one to 15 years but, for a substantial majority of the Company's software maintenance and support contracts, is 15 years. - Operation services: The Company provides the customer with assistance operating the System and ensuring user experience is optimized for efficiency and effectiveness.
+The substantial majority of the Company's embedded software component is sold as a perpetual on-premise license; however, the Company does sell an immaterial amount of term-based on-premise licenses. - 2.
+Software subscriptions: Software subscriptions refer to support services that provide the customer with technical support, updates, and upgrades to the embedded software license.
+Fees for the software subscription service are typically payable in advance on a quarterly, or annual basis over the term of the software subscription service contract, which term can range from one to 15 years but, for a substantial majority of our software subscriptions, is 15 years. - 3.
+Operation services: The Company provides the customer with assistance operating the system and ensuring user experience is optimized for efficiency and effectiveness.
 Fees for operation services are typically invoiced to customers on a time and materials basis monthly in arrears or using a fixed fee structure.